Skip to content

 Discover more of the School’s facilities.

-The Nottingham School of Art & Design is based across three buildings on our City Campus; Fashion, Textiles, Knitwear, Photography and Fine Art courses are based in the Bonington Building; Fashion, Management, Marketing and Communication, and Filmmaking courses are based in Barnes Wallis; Visual Communications, and Design for Stage and Screen courses are based in the Waverley building.
+The Nottingham School of Art & Design is based across eight buildings on our City Campus; Fashion, Textiles, Knitwear, Photography and Fine Art courses are based in the Bonington Building; Fashion, Management, Marketing and Communication, courses are based in Barnes Wallis; Design for Performance courses are based in the Waverley building; Music and Live Events courses are based in Metronome; Esports courses are based in Confetti X; Visual Communications, Digital Screen Arts, Media Communication, Film and TV courses are based in our new Design & Digital Arts Building.

-Our bespoke studios build for modern art, design, fashion, costume making and photography, are equipped to enable you to explore, expand and refine your craft in both a personal and collaborative way.
-We also have a Mac suite that’s equipped with industry-standard creative software, electronic garment and knitwear technology, dye facilities and our own on-site theatre.
+Our bespoke studios built for innovation, digital expertise, art, design, fashion, costume making and photography, are equipped to enable you to explore, expand and refine your craft in both a personal and collaborative way.

 Discover more of our Art & Design facilities.

-Courses for accounting and finance, economics, business, management and marketing based at our City Campus.
+Courses for accounting and finance, economics, business and management, and marketing are based at our vibrant City Campus.

 All of our law courses are based on our City Campus.